SFDCWizadry/ForceCLI-GUI/README.md

  2. Download Force.com CLI binary that fit your OS [here][3]
  3. Clone this repository
  4. Place your Force.com CLI binary file inside the the source directory
+ 5.	replace `put_username_here` and `put_password_here` in the `main.js` file with your Salesforce user and password
- 5. Place and run your NodeWebkit binary file from outside the the source directory
+ 6. Place and run your NodeWebkit binary file from outside the the source directory

 ###日本語：